andrehertwig/admintool/admin-tools-filebrowser/README.md

 #since 1.1.6
 # boolean: to enable action to delete folders
 admintool.filebrowser.delteFolderAllowed=false

+#since 1.1.6.2
+# boolean: if set to true and file/folder to delete has no write permission, it's not allowed to delete them
+admintool.filebrowser.notDeletableIfNotWriteable=true

 #since 1.1.6
 # boolean: to enable action to delete files